stoeps13/connections-doc/source/connectors/enduser/ms_desktop_plugin_filesync_add_file2.md

 When you add a file from your desktop to your local My Drive folder, a copy is made on the corresponding server.
 The files are synced so that changes made to one copy of the file are also made to the other.
 If you add a folder, all content in the folder is automatically synced.

+!!! note
-**Note:** Syncing is designed for content that you own, or for personal or community files that are shared with you, so the **Add to My Drive** option is not available for community-owned files \(that is, files that are uploaded directly to a community rather than shared with a community\) or library files in a community.
+    Syncing is designed for content that you own, or for personal or community files that are shared with you, so the **Add to My Drive** option is not available for community-owned files \(that is, files that are uploaded directly to a community rather than shared with a community\) or library files in a community.

 -   Drag and drop a file or folder into your local **My Drive** folder.